vanjs-org/van/components/README.md

 ### OptionGroup

 Creates a group of button-shaped options where only one option can be selected.
-This is functionally similar to a radio group but with different appearance.
+This is functionally similar to a radio group but with a different appearance.

 #### Signature